koalalorenzo/blog/content/posts/202201-making-hugo-fast-and-light/index.md

 make it scalable.

 Optimizing a big SPA/static website might not be difficult if we use the right technologies and the proper setup.
-My website is way hosted by better servers than Microsoft IIS 🤦 and it uses CDN service helps with response time.
+My website is hosted by better servers than Microsoft IIS 🤦 and uses CDN service to help with response time.

 The CSS and JS files are now bundled and minimized by Hugo... but the gain comes when considering Images are also manipulated, resized, and converted by Hugo!